AhsenRiaz/Getting-Into-DeFi/Intoduction To Defi/README.md

 Traditional finance institutions are centralized.
 Threse financial institutions provides services such as banks, securities etc.
 Charesteristics of Traditional Finance Institutes

-* HoldCustody of customers assets.
+* Hold Custody of customers assets.
 Has the power to freeze those assets
 * Serves as intermediary for transactions for which thery charge fees.
 * Adhere to stirct regulations.
 KYC, AML and CFT
 * Customer has no privacy to the service provider.
 Knows the full identity of the customer and their transactions.